EB1A Criteria: What USCIS is Really Looking For

 6. Conclusion

 Experienced immigration practitioners will often be shocked by the subjective deliberation given to EB1A visas.
-Therefore, it is important that you provide strong documentation to build an undisputable argument that you are in fact extraordinary.
+Therefore, it is important that you provide strong documentation to build a persuasive argument that you satisfy the EB1 eligibility criteria and demonstrate extraordinary ability.
 Fortunately, if your case is questioned, you will typically be given a “Request for Evidence” – also known as a “RFE” to allow you to strengthen the merits of your case, in the areas questioned.

 If you have any questions about how you may qualify for a Green Card through the EB1A process or if you need help evaluating any of the complexities in your case, please feel free to email me directly at contact@ashoorilaw.com.
 I’m very responsive via email and I would be happy to help you.